Thomas Kessler (footballer): Club career

-Kessler joined Bundesliga club FC St. Pauli on loan in June 2010.
+Kessler joined Bundesliga club FC St. Pauli on loan in June 2010 for two years.
 On 12 September 2010, he made his debut for FC St. Pauli in a league fixture against his former club, in Cologne.
+However, when FC St. Pauli's relegation became apparent, he exercised a contract option that allowed him to opt out of his contract after one year.
+He was then loaned out to relegated Bundesliga side Eintracht Frankfurt for the 2011/12 season.